SAP/InfraBox/docs/install_gcloud.md

 ## Configure InfraBox
 InfraBox contains a python script to generate all the neccessary configuration files for you.
 You find it under _deplpy/install.py_.
-To create a very basic configuration use (don't forget to insert your external IP address!):
+To create a very basic configuration use:

     $ python deploy/install.py \
         -o /tmp/infrabox-configuration \